SAP-samples/datahub-integration-examples/HiveOperator/README.md

 	password: 		  Password for plain authentication

 **Kerberos configuration**
 (Optional) Upload .keytab and krb5.conf file via the HiveOperator designer.
 These will be copied into the docker container at runtime.
+Remember to specify the kerberos realm and principal name in the operator's configuration section when designing your graph.

 ![alt text](./upload.gif "Upload")